preethampaul/gdrive2/docs/index.rst

 Quickstart
 ###########################
-gdrive can be used as a python package right away, but try the following steps to be able to use gdrive's functions directly from command line.
+gdrive can be used as a python package right away, but try the following steps to be able to use gdrive's functions directly from terminal.
 First, import the gdrive in a python console.::
 	$ python
 	>> import gdrive